The European market potential for table grapes

 - Try to get into a supply contract with a supermarket or discounter for a reliable supply and a stable price.
 But be prepared for extensive paperwork such as filling in your actions on food safety and sustainability.
 You also may have to submit your pesticide spraying registers.

 - Adopt different quality and sustainability standards to enter the German market.
-Read more about these standards in the buyer requirements for fresh fruit and vegetables and in the study about exporting fresh fruit and vegetables to Germany.
+Read more about these standards in our studies onbuyer requirements for fresh fruit and vegetablesand exporting fresh fruit and vegetables to Germany.

 Tips:

-- Learn about which table grape varieties are commonly grown and sold in France; look at grape varieties on AOP Raisin de table and the grape offer in supermarkets such as Carrefour.
+- Explore which table grape varieties are commonly grown and sold in France.
+For example, look at the offer of supermarkets like Carrefour.
 Discuss with potential buyers in France which varieties they think have potential – share samples if your variety is still unknown.

 - Check out the market prices (in French) on the Market News Network of France Agrimer.
 Search for ‘raisin’ (grape).